defold/defold.github.io/manuals/gui-template.md

 ---
+brief: This manual explains the Defold GUI template system that is used to create reusable visual GUI components based on shared templates or 'prefabs'.
+github: https://github.com/defold/doc
+language: en
 layout: manual
-language: en
-github: https://github.com/defold/doc
-toc: ["GUI template nodes","Creating a template","Creating instances from a template","Modifying templates in runtime"]
 title: GUI templates manual
-brief: This manual explains the Defold GUI template system that is used to create reusable visual GUI components based on shared templates or 'prefabs'.
+toc: '["GUI template nodes","Creating a template","Creating instances from a template","Modifying templates in runtime"]'
 ---

 # GUI template nodes